hasura/graphql-engine/docs/graphql/manual/deployment/downgrading.rst

 Downgrading across catalogue versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can downgrade the catalog from a particular version to its previous version by executing the appropriate SQL statements provided below.
+You can downgrade the catalogue from a particular version to its previous version by executing the appropriate SQL statements provided below.

 .. note::

-  If you need to downgrade the catalog version from, say, version 10 to version 8, you need to run the SQL statements to downgrade from version
+  Catalogue version downgrades need to be done sequentially.

-  10 to version 9 and then the ones for version 9 to version 8
+  For example, if you need to downgrade the catalogue version from, say, version 10 to version 8, you need to first run the SQL statements to downgrade from version 10 to version 9 and then the ones for version 9 to version 8

 .. contents:: Downgrading
   :backlinks: none